Follow The Prince

 Link to this site

 Though Peay vineyards are not certified organic, every effort is made to grow the fruit using sustainable vineyard practices.
 The long term health of the vineyard and the ecosystem drive their practices.
+The sandstone soils lead to desirable low fertility.
 The vineyard and winery are not a family heritage; rather, they are the result of a combined 39 years working in the wine industry.

 The wines are sold through a mailing list.
-Total production is 3,900 cases, all from estate fruit.
+Total production is 3,000 to 3,900 cases, 90% from estate fruit.
 Wines include Pinot Noir, Syrah, Chardonnay, Viognier and Rousanne.
 Declassified juice is sold under the Cep label.
 The Pinot Noirs are crafted to age with optimum drinking windows at least 3 to 5 years after release.
 Winery of the Year 2009 award by the San Francisco Chronicle.

 Reviewed Wines